-The Cybersecurity AAS program is consistent with CSM's Strategic Goal #2, which is to promote student success by providing outstanding education and related support services that help students achieve their goals (CSM, 2015).
+The Cybersecurity certificate program is consistent with CSM's Strategic Goal #2, which is to promote student success by providing outstanding education and related support services that help students achieve their goals (CSM, 2015).
 The new program will serve to increase graduate satisfaction with job preparation.

 This program redesign will "effectively serve a changing student population and emerging workforce" (CSM, 2015).
-The new areas of concentration in Digital Forensics and Network Security reflect the needs of a rapidly evolving and growing industry.
 The recommendations enclosed are reflections of these elements and are consistent with the College's Vision, "To transform lives through lifelong learning and service" (CSM, 2015).